 “Any lesser performance,” continued the camel consultant, “I must reiterate, should be laid squarely at the slippers of educators and administrators.
-I've no doubt that Bactrian spies have already settled among them, and as one can never be too vigilant in that regard, regular background checks, foreground checks, and compliance reviews are absolutely necessary.
+I’ve no doubt that Bactrian spies have already settled among them, and as one can never be too vigilant in that regard, regular background checks, foreground checks, and compliance reviews are entirely necessary.
 Even mundane skeptics might sabotage our subjects at the instigation of hostile thought-worms buried deep in the unhealthily anaerobic depths of their mental mulch, yet no less influential for their obscurity.”

 This was much to the agha’s liking, and as the camel consultant went on he indicated, with a smiling of the eyes and several motions of his turban, a firm assent that had little to do with the advisability of the experiment—to which he now raised no objections.
 “Many thanks, effendi,” he said when the camel consultant had finished, “your thorough explanation has brought me a great change of liver, and I can now lend the proposed study study my full support, so long as—and the other members of the council are surely happy to accede to this request—so long as the Undervizier of Women’s Education and Training, to whom this project will naturally be entrusted along with the madrassa’s sex-work-study program, is held fully responsible should he fail to achieve the minimum educational outcomes predicted by the standard model.
 Namely, that a female will reach the top of the class in al-gebra, al-chemy, and other subjects of that type.
 Since the Undervizier is the council’s newest member and leading proponent of female education, he can hardly object to this stipulation—and without performance targets this project will just be another exercise in bureaucratic waste, wouldn’t you agree, Treasurer?”